Insights VAT

 Key takeaways

-1. Mandatory: AED 375,000 taxable supplies + imports in any rolling 12-month period — register within 30 days
+- Mandatory: AED 375,000 taxable supplies + imports in any rolling 12-month period — register within 30 days

-2. Voluntary: from AED 187,500 in supplies or expenses — useful for pre-revenue startups recovering input VAT
+- Voluntary: from AED 187,500 in supplies or expenses — useful for pre-revenue startups recovering input VAT

-5. Late registration penalty is AED 10,000 — plus liability for tax never charged to customers
+- Late registration penalty is AED 10,000 — plus liability for tax never charged to customers

-6. Common rejections: mismatched trade licence activity, blurry Emirates ID, IBAN letter under 30 days old missing
+- Common rejections: mismatched trade licence activity, blurry Emirates ID, IBAN letter under 30 days old missing

-VAT registration looks like paperwork until the moment you hit a rejection, and then it’s strategy.
-The EmaraTax portal walks you through a 12-screen application, but every screen hides a sharp edge: activity codes that have to match the trade licence, an IBAN letter the bank usually gets wrong on the first ask, customs links that expire without warning, a turnover declaration the FTA cross-checks against the invoices you upload.
-This is the tactical companion to our strategic overview of VAT registration in UAE — every screen, every document, every common rejection, so the application clears first time.
+VAT registration looks like paperwork until the moment you hit a rejection, and then it is strategy.
+The EmaraTax portal presents the FTA’s six-step service across roughly a dozen screens, and every screen hides a sharp edge: activity codes that have to match the trade licence, an IBAN letter the bank usually gets wrong on the first ask, customs links that expire without warning, and a turnover declaration the FTA cross-checks against the invoices you upload.

 Why we wrote this in screen order